NickRowell/asteria/README.md

-# MeteorCapture
+# Asteria
-MeteorCapture is an experimental project to develop meteor videography software for Linux.
+Asteria is an experimental project to develop meteor videography software for Linux.